OMantere/autoscan/README.md

 ## Install

-Run `python setup.py install` in the project directory.
+Run `./setup.sh` in the project directory.

 ## Usage

+Just run `./autoscan` to run a scan on the default interface network with defaults.

 ~~~~
 usage: autoscan.py [-h] [-i [interface]] [-d [discovery scan arguments]]